bloom-lang/bud-sandbox/chat/p2p-ft-chat.md

 Peer to peer, fault-tolerant chat
 =========================

-Writing a simple chat server in Bloom is extremely simple.
+Writing a simple chat server in Bloom is extremely [easy](https://github.com/bloom-lang/bud/tree/master/examples/chat).
-The job of a chat [client](https://github.com/bloom-lang/bud/blob/master/examples/chat/chat.rb">client) is simply to forward messages (typed into the keyboard)to a central server, and to print (to the screen) messages relayed by that server.
+The job of a chat [client](https://github.com/bloom-lang/bud/blob/master/examples/chat/chat.rb) is to forward messages (typed into the keyboard)to a central server, and to print (to the screen) messages relayed by that server.
 The job of a [server](https://github.com/bloom-lang/bud/blob/master/examples/chat/chat_server.rb) is to maintain a list of members, and forward all messages to all members.